 CT scans and MRI to identify internal anatomy.

 A targeted multi-centric team approach is the standard of care.

 The various specialties which form an essential part of this team can be summarized as follows:

 Parents should be cognizant of the patient’s condition and should be encouraged to take an active part in the management of the same.
 The ultimate desired outcome is the provision of appropriate medical care and optimum social counseling to help these individuals lead a near normal life.

-In the current scheme of events, sex of an individual is determined by a congregation of different factors like chromosomal sex, gonadal sex, and phenotypic sex.
+In the current scheme of events, the sex of an individual is determined by a congregation of different factors like chromosomal sex, gonadal sex, and phenotypic sex.